Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Single-unit SPP Mechanisms

-In this section, we derive an approximation factor for the SPMs that holds for any value of the number of buyers $n$.
-We note that our approximation factor is valid even if value distributions are not regular.
-For the case of $\hu=1$ that we study in this section we drop the $\hu$ subscript and denote the mechanism by $\PP(\mathtt{\bp})$.
+In this section, we derive a universal bound for the SPP mechanism---that is, the bound holds for any value of the number of buyers $n$.
+Subsequently, in Section \ref{sec:small_n}, we obtain $n$-dependent bounds using the same principle and techniques as we we use for the universal bound.
+As stated earlier, for the case of $\hu=1$ that we study in this section, we exclude the $\hu$ subscript and denote the mechanism by only $\PP(\cdot)$.